-In light of current events we've doubled the number of grants available under the Founders Fund.
+Since the COVID-19 pandemic we've doubled the number of grants available under the Founders Fund to 16.
 We know that many of you are experiencing real hardship as you struggle to finish your PhD.
-In addition, applications have opened early this year, with no fixed deadline, so you can apply at any time.
+In addition, applications are now open all year round, with no fixed deadline, so you can apply at any time.

 We usually give priority to those applicants who haven’t received any other funding.
 We also aim to help anyone who can demonstrate that the grant will help them to finish within the short to medium term (three to six months), and who receive strong support from their supervisors.
 The key criteria are:

 - the academic quality of the PhD research

 - the accuracy of the timetable for completion